 DOWNLOAD FREE GUIDE: Here is where you can get our free guide as a PDF.
 Keep and refer back to it when you need some funeral arrangement ideas; if you are planning and arranging a family organised funeral in the UK.

-In our funeral planning guide you will find useful information on:
+In our DIY funerals planning guide you will find useful advice and information about:

 - Do It Yourself Funeral Care